What Are Nano Brows vs Microblading?

 My Honest Recommendation

-If you have normal to dry skin and want the most organic, hand-drawn hair stroke result: microblading.
+If you have normal to dry skin and want the most organic, hand-drawn hair stroke result: microblading is what I’d run on your face here.

 If you’re genuinely not sure: book a consultation.
 I look at your skin type, your existing brows, your lifestyle, and your goals before recommending anything.
 Choosing the wrong technique for your skin doesn’t just waste money—it wastes healing time.